The Origin, Evolution and Functions of the Human Mind

 The preference for one or the other of the above alternative approaches to morality is mostly not a black-and-white question as in extreme cases, but one of degree in gray-zones of decision making in daily life.
 In other words, observation of what is going on in society leads to the conclusion that the resolution of splits in morality – emotion vs. utility, process vs. result, and benefit for the most vs. personal protection ethics – depends upon the quantitative weight and urgency of the situations.
 For example, each individual in our modern society is protected in its basic rights.
 Lately, however, after 9/11, various governments decided to have their air forces shoot down civilian airplanes full of innocent people if a terrorist on board threatens to use the plane as a tool of attack against the center of a city.

 An attempt is under way to let all moral laws of various religious or ethnic origin evolve into a “global” set of moral laws (see, for example, Hans Küng’s writings and proposals that were discussed at the United Nations).
-To arrive at such a global set of laws, one would need a globally accepted view of the future world, easy to define in the coverage of basic needs, but more difficult to define in higher goals and ambitions (for example, must the rich support the self-inflicted addictive needs of the poor, does everybody have the right to unlimited propagation, are local natural resources for the benefit of local populations only, what migration is permissible – not to speak about divorce, abortion, and the human rights of various “deviants” – and the consideration of the commonly occurring “unintended consequences”?).
+To arrive at such a global set of laws, one would need a globally accepted view of the future world, easy to define in the coverage of basic needs, but more difficult to define in higher goals and ambitions (for example, must the rich support the cure of self-inflicted addictive needs of the poor, does everybody have the right to unlimited propagation, are local natural resources for the benefit of local populations only, what migration is permissible – not to speak about divorce, abortion, and the human rights of various so-called “deviants” – and the consideration of the commonly occurring “unintended consequences”?).

 .